typesafehub/conductr-doc/src/main/play-doc/operation/ManageServices.md

 When a bundle is to be scheduled for loading or scaling, a check is made to first see whether a resource offer's roles intersect with the roles that the bundle requires.
 If it does then it is eligible.
 If no resource offers provide the roles required by the bundle, the bundle cannot be loaded or scaled.
 Bundles will only be loaded to member nodes providing the bundle required roles.
 If no members of the cluster provide those roles, the bundle will fail to load.

+#### Using Roles

+Roles can be leveraged in varying levels of specificity as needed to achieve the desired results.
+Small clusters running multiple apps will generally need few roles.
+Bundles need to be able to relocated to other nodes in the event of failure.
+Overly dividing a small cluster into small sub-sets reduces relience.
+Smaller clusters therefore will generally use few roles to create a few sub-sets of nodes.

+Larger clusters on the other hand will generally want more specialization and therefore benefit from further use of roles.
+Bundles with specific needs, such as resource intensive and data storage applications, will generally want exclusive use of a subset of nodes by using highly specific roles.

 ## Service Monitoring

 For best resilience, the ConductR service daemons should be monitored and restarted in the event of failure. [sbt-native-packager](https://github.com/sbt/sbt-native-packager) has experimental [systemd support](http://www.scala-sbt.org/sbt-native-packager/archetypes/java_server/customize.html#systemd-support).
 As systemd support matures, ConductR will made available as a package manged by systemd with restart on failure enabled.
 Until that time, third party daemon monitors can be utilized to provide restart on failure.